Good: Comfortable ride and reasonably nimble handling. Good load space in both wheelbase versions. Opening roof flap

 Bad: Makes you wonder why all Citroens can't be this good.
 By 2014, older direct injected 1.6 THP 150 was starting to suffer problems.

-Good: Neat looks.
-Optional leather makes interior 'classy'.
+Good: Fashionable looks.
 Improved quality compared to previous Citroen models.
-Decent 2.0 HDi diesel.
+Improved engines from 2015.
 Lots of scope for personalisation.

-Bad: No Hydractive suspension on the DS model that really should have had it.
-Very poor ride quality, especially on 19-inch wheels.
+Bad: Actually based on the C4, not the C5.
+No Hydractive suspension on the DS model that really should have had it.
+Very poor ride quality especially on 19-inch wheels, improved from 2015.

 Good: Surprisingly spacious small van.
 Clever features include fold flat passenger seat.
 Economical and cheap to run.
 Available with twin sliding doors.